toolleeo/cli-apps/README.md

 * [bash-cache](https://github.com/dimo414/bash-cache) - A function memoization / caching library for bash scripts and shells
 * [bashtutor](https://github.com/agvxov/bashtutor) - Easily extendable utility to interactively showcase or teach CLIs, command line tasks, workflows and Bash itself.
 * [bkt](https://bkt.rs) - bkt is a subprocess caching utility that makes it easy to reuse past invocations of slow commands
+* [calm-garden-cli](https://github.com/jaroslaw-weber/calm-garden-cli) - A small, discreet terminal tool for breath exercises with progression: earn coins, buy plants, and upgrade your garden.
 * [chet-client](https://github.com/Hillside-Labs/chet-client) - Measure your commands to speed up your development.
 * [config-file-validator](https://github.com/Boeing/config-file-validator) - Cross Platform tool to validate configuration files.
 * [envio](https://github.com/envio-cli/envio) - Envio is a command-line tool that simplifies the management of environment variables across multiple profiles.
 It allows users to easily switch between different configurations and apply them to their current environment.